jchook/stega/packages/cli/README.md

 Real-World Usage Examples
 -------------------------

-Stega PNG aligns with the UNIX philosophy that each tool should do one thing well.
-You can easily combine stega with other tools to achieve amazing things.
+You can easily combine stega with other *nix tools to achieve amazing things.

+### Files

+Embed entire file trees, using gzip compression.

 ```sh
 # Embed files into an image